 We’re tired of lugging around our big ol’ bellies and feeling pretty ouchie by now.

 HOWEVER, please don’t try these methods without consulting your doctor!
-I know I mentioned it above, but I want to emphasize the importance of working closely with your medical team for the safety of you and for baby!
+I know I mentioned it above, but I want to emphasize the importance of working closely with your medical team for your safety and baby!

 And if you have any pregnancy complications or are considered high-risk, do NOT try these methods!